Spectral graph clustering via the Expectation-Solution algorithm: Simulations

-where $\boldsymbol X$ is as in (\ref{true_latent_pos}).
-Following this the LSE was computed via the 1--1 relationship (\ref{1-1}).
-We then performed the procedure as described in the previous subsection and output the results in tables 6--7.
-Overall we observe the same results as in tables 1 and 2; however, it's clear that the degree to which ES out-clusters EM has increased, particularly in model 2.
+We also repeated the simulations on $\textbf{x}_1$ and $\textbf{x}_2$ from the previous subsection, this time generating the data from balanced affinity SBMs defined by $(a,b) = (0.5, 0.4)$ (model 1) and $(a,b) = (0.2, 0.15)$ (model 2) on graphs of size $n = 200, 300, \dots, 900$.
+Overall we observe in Figure \ref{fig:sbm1_2_plot} similar results to those presented in Figure \ref{fig:mix1_2_plot}; however, it's clear that the degree to which ES out-clusters EM has increased, particularly in model 2.